pmean/build-website/text/06/ConstructValidity.md

 and their order was randomized.
 Four nurses blinded to sedative administration viewed the segments and scored sedation using the UMSS.
-One of these nurses also scored sedation using a visual analogue scale (VAS) and another using the Observer\'s Assessment of Alertness/Sedation Scale (OAAS).
+One of these nurses also scored sedation using a visual analogue scale (VAS) and another using the Observer's Assessment of Alertness/Sedation Scale (OAAS).
 To examine the test-retest reliability, 75 randomly selected video segments were viewed and scored on a second occasion.
 RESULTS: Changes in scores from baseline to discharge supported construct validity (P\<0.0001).
 Criterion validity was demonstrated by significant correlations between the UMSS and the VAS and OAAS.
-There was good interobserver agreement between blinded observers\' scores for each level of sedation and at discharge, and between blinded observers and the CT nurse for scores of 0 and 1 (lighter levels of sedation), but less agreement for scores 2 and 3 (deeper sedation) and discharge scores.
-Test-retest reliability was supported by agreement in the observers\' UMSS scores.
+There was good interobserver agreement between blinded observers' scores for each level of sedation and at discharge, and between blinded observers and the CT nurse for scores of 0 and 1 (lighter levels of sedation), but less agreement for scores 2 and 3 (deeper sedation) and discharge scores.
+Test-retest reliability was supported by agreement in the observers' UMSS scores.
 CONCLUSION: The UMSS is a simple, valid and reliable tool that facilitates rapid and frequent assessment and documentation of depth of sedation in children.*